 The Sacrament of Baptism is the beginning of the Christian life, the act of entering the Catholic Church, and the doorway to all the other sacraments.
 Because it is so important, baptism should be administered to infants within a reasonable time after birth.
-In order to be baptized, a baby must have a well founded hope of being raised in the Catholic Church, therefore parents must be practicing Catholics.
+In order to be baptized, a baby must have a well-founded hope of being raised in the Catholic Church, therefore parents must be practicing Catholics.
 At least one Godparent, who is a practicing Catholic who has received the Sacrament of Confirmation, is also necessary.
 Parishioners should contact the Parish Office before the baby is born to set up a desired date.
-Baptisms are usually held on the third Sunday of the month after the 11:45 AM Mass (about 12:45 PM).
+Baptisms are usually held on the third Sunday of the month after the Noon Mass (about 1:00 PM).
 A baptismal preparation course must be completed before the baptism.

 First Confession / First Eucharist

 Children begin to live the Christian life more fully through two core sacraments of the Catholic Faith: they are led to repentance in the Sacrament of Reconciliation and they receive spiritual nourishment in the Holy Eucharist.
 Both sacraments are typically administered in second grade, if a child has received sufficient catechetical instruction leading up to those sacraments.
 Participation in either the religious education program or St. Joseph School is required.